Privacy & Trust

 COPPA (Children's Online Privacy Protection Act)

-Blini is designed to be used in a school context, where the school (acting as an agent for parents) provides consent for student participation.
+Blini is designed for use in a school context, where the school (acting as an agent for parents) provides consent for student participation.
 We do not collect personal information directly from students under 13 without verifiable parental consent or school authorization under the school-consent exception.

-We collect only the data necessary to provide the practice tracking service: practice session metadata, pitch/tone analytics, and account information managed by the teacher.
-We do not collect contact information from students.
+We collect only the data necessary to provide the practice tracking service: practice session metadata, pitch/tone analytics, and account information managed by the teacher or guardian.
+We do not collect contact information from students directly.

 FERPA (Family Educational Rights and Privacy Act)